TosbackCgusBridge-Bot/CGUs-versions/Intellicast/Privacy Policy.md

 Privacy Policy Home » About Us » Privacy Policy

-Effective as of February 4, 2016
+Thank you for using our services.
+This privacy policy will go into effect on May 20, 2016.
+The current privacy policy is located here.

-The WSI Corporation (sometimes, "we" or "us") is committed to protecting your privacy.
+The WSI Corporation, an IBM business, (sometimes, "we" or "us") is committed to protecting your privacy.
 This Privacy Policy is important and we encourage you to carefully read it.

 This Privacy Policy discloses how we collect, use and share information that we gather about you on the intellicast.com website (the "**Site**") and our software applications, mobile applications and other websites and services that reference or link to this Privacy Policy (together, the "**Services**").
 This Privacy Policy also describes the choices you have regarding our use of and your ability to correct the information.
 The Services do not include websites, mobile applications or other services that link to another privacy policy.